Transform Your Classroom with Live Executive Function Training

 When are the workshops and how long are they?

-Workshops are delivered in two 90-minute Zoom sessions, scheduled on Tuesday evenings from 7:00 - 8:30 pm ET.
-They typically take place on the first and third Tuesdays of each month.
-Participants should plan to attend both sessions in the month they register.
+Workshops are delivered in four 90-minute Zoom sessions, held on Thursday evenings from 7:00 to 8:30 PM ET.
+Four sessions are offered each month, and participants should plan to attend both workshops in their chosen session.

 How much do the workshops cost?